Los Angeles Car Accident Attorney

-The Centers for Disease Control and Prevention (CDC) has determined that, on average, nine people are killed every day in the United States because of a distracted driver.
+The Centers for Disease Control and Prevention (CDC) has determined that, on average, 9 people are killed every day in the U.S. because of a distracted driver.
 Despite what some drivers may believe, you cannot drive safely unless you’re completely focused on the task of driving.
 The most common and dangerous example of distracted driving is texting.

 Operating a vehicle while impaired by alcohol is reckless and a serious criminal offense.
 Along with speeding, driving while under the influence of alcohol is particularly destructive and very dangerous.
 Being convicted of a DUI charge will often carry punitive damages.
-Punitive damages are awarded on top of the normal damages for medical expenses and property loss and are intended to punish a defendant for their reckless behavior.
+Punitive damages are awarded on top of the normal damages for medical expenses and property loss a victim would be entitled to.
+They are intended to punish a defendant for their reckless behavior.

 Accidents caused by inexperienced drivers tend to be catastrophic.
-Consider the fact that people in the 15-19 age group account for only 7% of the U.S. population, yet they account for 11% of all motor vehicle injuries in the country.
-On average, teen related car crashes account for $13.6 billion (8.4%) of the accumulated costs of all motor vehicle injuries in the United States.
+Consider the fact that people in the 15-19 age group account for only 7% of the U.S. population, yet account for 11% of all motor vehicle injuries in the country.
+On average, teen related car crashes account for $13.6 billion (8.4%) of the accumulated costs of all motor vehicle injuries in the U.S.